MicrosoftDocs/powerapps-docs/powerapps-docs/teams/milestones.md

 1. To rename a category, select the name of the category that you wish to change, and enter a new name.

 1. To add an additional option, select **Add**.
-And then, select the desired color, and enter the name.
+And then, select the color, and enter the name.

 1. To delete an option, select the field, then select the **Delete**.